rdkcentral/aamp/README.md

-	advert add <channel number> (add a url from the virtual channel map, if given channel number exists) advert rm <index> (remove the url at the given index) advert list (display the advert list)
+	advert add <channel number> (add a url from the virtual channel map, if given channel number exists) advert rm <index> (remove the url at the given index) advert list (display the advert list) new <name>	create a new player instance with optional name select <val|name> move player val or name to foreground.
+With no option list all players detach		move current foreground player to background release <val|name>	delete detached player val or name
 ```

 To add channelmap for CLI, enter channel entries in below format in /opt/aampcli.cfg